“Write a blog post about using Agile”, my boss said before he left to go on holiday.

 Like anyone attempting to write a blog post, I did lots of research.

-And, oh boy, there must have been a gazillion articles covering Agile and its related frameworks like Scrum, Kanban and XP.
+And, oh boy, there must have been a gazillion articles covering Agile, the Agile development workflow and its related frameworks like Scrum, Kanban and XP.
 Some of it was original and useful, a lot of it was opinion or duplication.

 It was hard to work out what was worth taking on board and what was worth taking with a pinch of salt.